benwmx/ulauncher-journal/README.md

 # Ulauncher Journal extension

-[Ulauncher](https://ulauncher.io) extension that allows you to quickly write down some thoughts to a text file.
+[Ulauncher](https://ulauncher.io) extension that allows you to quickly write down some thoughts to a text file without a timestamp.

 ## Original